-Remember Brexit, that big economical concern before Covid-19 dominated the headlines?
 Brexit has been a key concern for British farmers because of the implications not only for trade with the EU, but also for changes to export and import standards and the availability of seasonal workers.
-In addition, uncertainty over Brexit has meant that currency markets have been volatile and the pound has weakened, meaning the value of exports could decrease, putting further pressure on margins and prices.
+In addition, the uncertainty over Brexit has meant that currency markets have been volatile and the pound has weakened.
+This means that the value of exports could decrease, putting further pressure on margins and prices.